ThomasChiroux/slock/README.md

 - Alarms: A siren will play if a user enters an incorrect password.
 It must reside in ~/.config/slock/

+- notify you of failed attempts after unlocking

 - Automatic Shutdown: Your machine will immediately shutdown if:

   1. The wrong password is entered more than 5 times.